 Activity Progress towards Activity ELSA, Art Therapy and Emotional Support Worker.
 ELSA session in 10 weeks blocks worked really well and then drop in sessions were followed up with any children that needed more support.
 Art therapy wasn't used due to maternity leave.
 Many children were also supported with our emotional support worker.
 Children complete a daily feelings chart and identify if they need to talk, this worked well and helps us see where support is needed.
 Interviews on half termly learning walks showed pupils know how to get support and all report the staff follow up if they put their name in the need to talk box.
 Enrichment activities.
 A whole variety of school enrichment was provided in school for no charge.
 Disadvantage children had 50% or more if needed paid towards trips and had some free clubs each term.

 PP children had two terms of Rocksteady music.

-Indian dance

-African dance

-First aid

-Year 5 and 6 swimming

-Author visits

-Our British values day, this was very successful and we will now be doing this annually.

-Lunches with parents

-Sports days

-No Way anti bullying day.
-This was very successful and we will now be doing half a day per term..

-KS2 Spanish morning

-Multi faith day.
-This was very successful and we will now be doing this annually.

-Protected characteristics day.
-This was very successful and we will now be doing this annually.

-External trips

-Y6 residential, 100% of PP children went on the trip.

-Conkers winter wonderland

-Pantomime

-Snowdome

-Ninja Warrior

-King Richard the 3rd centre

-Warwick castle

-Beaumanor Victorian Xmas
+Indian dance African dance First aid Year 5 and 6 swimming Author visits our British values day, this was very successful and we will now be doing this annually.
+Lunches with parents Sports days No Way anti bullying day, this was very successful and we will now be doing half a day per term..
+KS2 Spanish morning Multi faith day, this was very successful and we will now be doing this annually.
+Protected characteristics day, this was very successful and we will now be doing this annually.
+External trips Y6 residential, 100% of PP children went on the trip.
+Conkers winter wonderland Pantomime Snowdome Ninga Warrior King Richard the 3rd centre Warwick castle Beaumanor Victorian Xmas End of year trips including Wickstead park, Warwick castle, farms and bowling.
+Y 6 had extra special treats, they had trip to Ninga Warrior, leavers lunch, leavers disco and water fight

-End of year trips including Wickstead park, Warwick Castle, farms and bowling.
-Y6 had extra special treats.
-They had trip to Ninja Warrior, leavers lunch, leavers disco and water fight All pupil premium children came to all the trips for their year group and took part in any school enrichment.
-100% of pupil premium pupils in KS2 took part in a sport development event or a sporting fixture against other schools.
-A wide variety of events were booked to enable all abilities to experience a team sport or individual.
-Class Do Jo was sent every week to parents with an Developing parental outline of what was being covered each week. engagement Supporting your child letter sent each term.
+All pupil prem their year grou enrichment.
+Developing parental engagement Class Do Jo was sent every week to parents with an outline of what was being covered each week.
+Supporting your child letter sent each term.
 Family day was well attended by PP parents.
 Monthly E safety newsletter Send newsletter Personal development newsletter Parent lunch with your child were well attended by pupil premium parents.
 Sports day and cross country were well attended.
 Class assemblies were well attended.
+Class assemblies were well attended.
 We offered maths, phonics and computing sessions with their children, attendance for these was good, but not as high as the other events.
 Overall Pupil premium parents engaged well with all, in school events.
 Our records showed that 100% of pupil premium parents came to at least one in school event, not including sports days, which are always well attended.
-Monitoring and working with Each half term letters were sent out to any child parents to improve attendance. below 95%.
-Each term meetings were held with all parents who had children below 90 %.
-Families that were late were also met and strategies like us purchasing them alarm clocks were used.
-Both of these strategies led to improvements.
-Attendance for 22/23

-Whole school PP FSM SEND 96% 94% 93% 94% Provide school and sports uniform.
+Monitoring and working with parents to improve attendance.
+Each half term letters were sent out to any child below 95%.Each term meetings were held with all parents who had children below 90 %.Families that were late were also met and strategies like us purchasing them alarm clocks were used.Both of these stragies led to improvements.Attendance for 22/23Whole schoolPPFSMSEND 96% 94% 93% 94% Provide school and sports uniform.
 All pupil premium pupils were given new sports top and jumper.
-Families that school unifor required unifo m. orm were also given
+Families that required uniform were also given school uniform.